Excel-projects/Server-Help/README.md

 [<img align="left" src="Images/ReadMe/App.png" width="64px" >](https://github.com/aduguid/ServerActions/blob/master/VBA/ServerActions.xlsm?raw=true "Download File")
 # Server Actions  <span class="Application_Version">2.0.0.0</span>
-This is an Excel Addin written in VBA.
+This is an Excel VSTO Addin written in Visual Studio Community 2017 C#/VB.NET/VBA.
 It allows the user to use an Excel table to ping a list of servers and create a file for Microsoft Remote Desktop Manager.
 This is used for quickly determining which servers are offline in a list.
 This has now been tested on Windows (7, 8.1, 10) & Excel (2010, 2013, 2016).
 <h1 align="center">
   <img src="Images/ReadMe/ServerActionsExample2.gif" alt="vbaping" />
 </h1>